 Malvern Walking Festival

 If you've ever wanted to explore the Malverns, or felt like you weren't getting the best out of the area, the Malvern Walking Festival is for you.
-2017 sees the event in its 14 th year from 27 May 2017 until 4 June 2017.
-There are 38 day walks of varying grades, length and abilities, plus 3 trail walks.
+Typically at the end of May, there are around 40 day walks of varying grades, length and abilities, plus 3 trail walks.

 A truly beautiful and unique Manor House, dating back to 1096, listed in the Magna Carta, containing some extraordinary features and art.
 Spend a day exploring the gardens and family home.